arte-della-degustazione-hero-min

 CLASSIC METHOD

-Also known as méthode champenoise, it is a sparkling wine production process which consists in inducing refermentation in the bottle through the introduction of selected sugars and yeasts – liqueur de tirage.
+Also known as méthode champenoise, it is a sparkling wine production process which consists in inducing refermentation in the bottle through the introduction of selected sugars and yeasts – the so called liqueur de tirage.

-The sparkling wine is then closed with a crown cap for the second fermentation; after disgorgement – the elimination of the crown cap and the fermentation residues contained in the bidule – the liqueur de expedicion is added and the mushroom cork is applied with the metal cage.
+The sparkling wine is then closed with a crown cap for the second fermentation; after the dégorgement – the elimination of the crown cap and the fermentation residues contained in the bidule – the liqueur de expedition is added and the mushroom cork with the metal cage is applied.
 Thanks to the fermentation, the carbon dioxide produces a pressure inside the bottle which can vary from a minimum of 3 up to a maximum of 6.5 bar.

 CHARMAT METHOD